demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributed.
+I know I can do data augmentation to encrease, but this wll not be my priority at this project.

 ![alt text][image2]